edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

 > In Sublime text you can type `command + /` or `ctrl + /` on the line or a selected section to comment it out

+* go over every tag *

+* the same class can be applied to many elements

+* but the same id can be applied to only one element
+    * will your page break if you don't follow these rules?
+Not immediately.
+        * but your page will later once we get into JavaScript.
+            * get used to doing things the right way now.

 ```html
 <!doctype html>
 <html>